tousif-murshed/arima-orchestrator/README.md

 # Hackathon_Grp_4

+This project was generated with Angular, Node js and Python

 # Project - forecasting-ui

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.7.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Project - NodeJs